bbsemih/gomonk/README.md

-# gomonk
+# xgo

-interpreter for the monkey language in go!
+interpreter for the xgo language in go!

+xgo is the programming language i'm designing just for fun!